drelaptop/Before-cocos2dx-docs/en/basic_concepts.md

 ![](basic_concepts-img/2n_annotated_scaled.png "")

 You can see a menu, some sprites and labels, which all have an equivalent in Cocos2d-x.
-Take a look at a few of your own game design documents,and see what components you have, you'll probably have a few that match up.
+Take a look at a few of your own game design documents, and see what components you have, you'll probably have a few that match up.

 ## Director